VainF/Torch-Pruning/README.md

 ## How It Works

-Torch-Pruning provide a `DependencyGraph` class to manage the dependencies between layers.
+Torch-Pruning provide a `DependencyGraph` to detect and manage the dependencies between layers.
 It requires a fake input to run the model and collect layer infomation from the dynamic computational graph.
-During pruning, `DependencyGraph.get_pruning_plan` detects the affected layers for the specified user operation and return a `PruningPlan`.
+`DependencyGraph.get_pruning_plan` will detect the broken dependencies according to your pruning operation, and prepare a executable `PruningPlan` which contains all the required pruning operations.

 ## Quickstart